lynnlangit/learning-cloud/README.md

 ## What is Here

 This Repo contains links to **100+ resources** I've created for you to learn to work on the public cloud.
-Links to artifacts are included for AWS, Azure, or GCP and more.
+Links to artifacts are included for AWS, Azure, or GCP & more.

 ### NEW Courses & Articles 🌟🌟🌟